markkurossi/pkcs11-testing/README.md

  - Updated build system.
 All GNU Autoconf and Automake related files were removed and replaced with a hardcoded [config.h](./config.h) and [GNUmakefile](./GNUmakefile) files.
+ - Converted from C++ to C.
+ - Updated coding style.
  - Added tests for:
    - Random number functions.